tagpro/cla/README.md

 A command line tool for a coding challenge.

 ## Requirements
 This is a node application and is build on v12.
-Should be compatible with v10 (NOT TESTED).
+Should be compatible with v10 LTS (TESTED).

 1. [node.js](https://nodejs.org/)